Our Approach to Risk

 The key difference here is ALAN leaves space for minor risks to remain.
 This gives young people the chance to learn risk identification and management, setting them up for safety for the rest of their lives.

 For more detail we recommend ‘Nothing Ventured… Balancing risks and benefits in the outdoors’ by Tim Gill or more informally ‘The risks of NOT letting your kids do risky things’ by Brett & Kate McKay.

 Risk must be present to learn risk management.
 Risks that BroadTree have chosen to retain include (but are not limited to!) the possibility of getting bitten, stung, scratched, bruised or grazed by spending time in and moving around the forest, the risk of burns from fires, cuts from knife and tool use, and sprains or maybe even a broken bone from tree climbing.

 There are comprehensive risk benefit assessments around our activities, and only activities with clear benefits are included in sessions.
-As an example, we’re proud to offer tree climbing because the benefits include balance and gross motor skills development, mastery of a new skill, and should a ball or cat ever get stuck in a tree in future, the young person will be able to make an informed decision about whether it’s safe to climb up and get it.
+As an example, we’re proud to offer tree climbing because the benefits include balance and gross motor skills development, mastery of a new skill, decision making practise, improved executive functioning, and should a ball or cat ever get stuck in a tree in future, the young person will be able to make an informed decision about whether it’s safe to climb up and get it.

 Why we manage risk to be ALAN

 We believe too many activities aimed at young people provide a sanitised experience with no or minimal risk present, denying children vital opportunities to learn about risk.
 The ALAN approach to risk gives young people the chance to learn the skills they need to be safer in life, both now and in the future.